csci344/spring2025/pages/_assignments/tutorial01.md

 ## How to think about this exercise (meta-comment)
 The purpose of this tutorial was to get you familiar with some HTML widgets and conventions.
 We are now officially done with HTML instruction.
 What you should be comfortable with after this tutorial:

-{:.compact}
 1. Finding online resources (like <a href="https://www.w3schools.com/html/default.asp" target="_blank">W3Schools</a> and the [course HTML reference](/spring2025/resources/html-resources)) that help you learn about and integrate HTML tags.
 2. Understanding the rules of various tags, and how to nest them.
 3. Understanding how to link files together using both relative and absolute paths (more next week).
 4. Semantic containers

 ## What to turn in
 Please commit and push all of your edits to GitHub.
-Then, paste a link to your GitHub Repository and to your GitHub pages in the Moodle submission.
+Then, paste a link to your GitHub Repository (code files) and to your GitHub pages (website) in the Moodle submission.